lastweek/fpga_readings/README.md

 |_|   |_|    \____/_/   \_\
 ```

+## Updates

+07/14/2021:

+Just a couple thoughts I want to share.

+This repo has not been updated for a while.
+Although I'm still collecting FPGA pages in my own Zotero, I haven't added them here.
+Also, I no longer use Xilinx HLS as my main development language.
+I started using Scala-based languages such as SpinalHDL and Chisel (mostly SpinalHDL).
+I think they are very expressive,
+practical, and fit the hardware model very well.
+And they have been used across many successful projects (e.g., Xiangshan, BOOM, etc).

+Xilinx HLS still has its place in Industy, at least for now.
+Google's latest Video Processing Unit (ASPLOS'21) is designed using HLS.
+They praise for HLS's C++ model, hence able to enjoy a lot language sanity checking.
+I guess they must have a set of good HLS
+practices to make it work.

+Also, if you are into network-related processing, go checkout the Corundum.io project.
+In fact, check out all the projects from Alex Forencich.
+Dude is a lengend in the open-source FPGA world, he is making such a big impact on the whole research community.

+FPGA has never been so hot for system researchers.
+People are using it to build various things, prototyping for ASIC etc.
+It aids networking, storage, machine learning.
+With those high-quality open-source RISC-V cores, network stack and so on, sky is the limit.

+Everyone is welcomed to contribute.
+You can add new papers, new code, new practice lessons, and so on.

 # Cook FPGA

 This repository is intended for folks who are new and want to learn something about FPGA.